 How to Remove Hard Water Stains from Anything

 Step 1: Halve a lemon.

-Step 3: Leave the lemon juice to work on those stains for 5 to 10 minutes.
+Step 3: Let the juice work 5-10 minutes.

-Step 5: Rinse the lemon juice with plain, hot water.
+Step 5: Rinse with hot water.

-Step 6: Dry to prevent new stains from showing up.
+Step 6: Dry to prevent new stains.

+How to Remove Hard Water Stains from Anything